Preschool Express Home Page

 I can encourage natural talents and special qualities.

-I can stimulate his sense of adventure.
+I can stimulate their sense of adventure.

-I can feed his natural curiosity.
+I can feed their natural curiosity.

-I can enrich his vocabulary.
+I can enrich their vocabulary.

-I can kindle his imagination.
+I can kindle their imagination.

-I can accept his new ideas.
+I can accept their new ideas.

-I can appreciate his efforts.
+I can appreciate their efforts.

-I can give him time to dream.
+I can give them time to dream.

-I can mold his character.
+I can mold their character.

 I can be reverent and hold certain values sacred.

-I can offer him love.
+I can offer them love.

-By Pauline Crabb
+Pauline Crabb